Agent and Workflow Deployment Guide

-This guide explains how to deploy Solace Agent Mesh agents directly, without using the agent-deployer microservice.
+This guide explains how to deploy Solace Agent Mesh agents and workflows directly, without using the agent-deployer microservice.

 Overview

-There are two ways to deploy SAM agents:
+There are two ways to deploy SAM agents and workflows:

-- Standalone Deployment (This Guide): Deploy agents directly using
+- Standalone Deployment (This Guide): Deploy agents and workflows directly using

 helm installcommands